 A day trip isn’t enough time to fully explore all of Zakopane’s trails or sights like Morskie Oko, but the town’s delightful character and superb scenery are definitely worth the journey.

-So, there you have what to do in Kraków in 3 days.
+Well, there you have it – the ultimate Krakow itinerary.
+You now know everything you need to know about what to do in Krakow in 3 days.
 If you’re curious about seeing more of Poland, check out this 10 day itinerary of Poland next.